mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/compositions.rst

     .. versionadded:: 4.4

         It is also possible to render animations for each selected composition.
-This will use the settings last used in the render animatiion dialog, simplifying the export process.
+This will use the settings last used in the render animation dialog, simplifying the export process.

 Updating compositions
     |mouseright| a composition to overwrite it with the current configuration.